ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 - You already have a functioning home network.
 - You know the basics of linux, networking, docker, hardware, etc.
+- All of the commands below assume you are operating as root, or understand that you need to append **sudo**
 - You can work your way around basic applications, like the Raspberry Pi Imager app
 - other stuff I remember later